keboola/connection-docs/storage/tokens/index.md

 ## Limited Access to Components
 The Storage token itself does not allow the bearer to access KBC via the Administration UI.
 However, it allows them to call various [APIs](http://developers.keboola.com/overview/api/) and run tasks.
-You can access the KBC Administration UI with a Master token as it has permanent access to all components.
+You can access the KBC Administration UI with Master Token as it has permanent access to all components.

 When creating a new token, the following rules apply:

 - The token by default gives **no access** to any of the KBC components;
-- The token bearer can only access permitted Storage buckets via [Storage API](http://developers.keboola.com/integrate/storage/) or
+- The token bearer can only access **permitted** Storage buckets via [Storage API](http://developers.keboola.com/integrate/storage/) or
 [Storage Console](https://storage-api-console.keboola.com/); and
-- The token cannot be used to run any actions in your project.
+- The token **cannot** be used to run any actions in your project.

 For production use, it is recommended not to give away your Master Token, but to create **dedicated** tokens for different uses.
 This also simplifies their invalidation as it is clear for what each token is used.